Saving Electricity home

 The Chillow is a water-filled pillow that keeps your head cool while you sleep.
 You can either sleep directly on it or put it inside a pillow case.
 I bought one as soon as it came out and it really works.
 Order for $30.

-It totally works.
+You'll probably be surprised at how well this works.
+Afterwards you might wonder why you didn't try it sooner.
 It works even better if you combine it with a fan.

 The Air Conditioner itself